Getting the deckchairs out!

 The Holiday Extras Deckchair Index

-The Spanish islands, Greece, Cyprus, Thailand and Israel are all taking about travel corridors.
+The Spanish islands, Greece, Cyprus, Thailand and Israel are all planning travel corridors.
 Other countries, such as Estonia, Poland and Romania, are already open to vaccinated travellers.
 And on top of of that dozens of exotic and fascinating destinations such as Cuba, Mexico, Antigu and Barbuda or Sri Lanka are happy to admit visitors with a negative test.

 Open, but quarantine when you get home - 10% of destinations

 Much of the world is already open to UK visitors, once lockdown ends and if you're able to quarantine when you come back.
 So if you're happy to take a test and stay home (or in a handful of cases in a hotel at the airport) when you get back, here's everywhere that'll let you in.

 Open to vaccinated travellers - 1% of destinations

 Other countries have said they're happy to waive quarantine for travellers who can prove they've had the Covid vaccine.
 There isn't yet an international standard for proving this, but we're confident that by May - when the route out of lockdown plan suggests we may be able to fly again - a standard document will have been agreed internationally.